angry-bender/forensicssetup/README.md

 ### Choco packages that are broken [#18](../../issues/18)
- regripper- Maintainer Contacted - (Also part of autospy) nimi places not launching, may not show tools by category
+ regripper- Maintainer Contacted - (Also part of autospy) nimi places not launching, may not show tools by category.
+All shortcuts are under Forensics tools on the desktop

 ### Package issues